Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 After this discussion, we can show quite trivially how the von Neumann measurement is exactly reproduced with Bohmian mechanics.
-As we have mentioned, apart from the wave function \eref{om.bmeasure3}, we have to select an initial trajectory $\{\vec x_S[0],\vec x_A[0]\}$.
+As we have mentioned, apart from the wave function in \eref{om.bmeasure3}, we have to select an initial trajectory $\{\vec x_S[0],\vec x_A[0]\}$.
 Such a trajectory will evolve with the total wave function, and during the measurement, the particle trajectory $\{\vec x_S[t],\vec x_A[t]\}$ will be situated in only one of the nonoverlapping wave packets of \eref{om.bmeasure3}, for example $f_{g_a}(\vec x_A,t) \psi_{g_a}(\vec x_S)$ as depicted in \fref{om_measure}a.
-Thus, the pointer positions will be situated in $\vec x_P[t]\in S_{g_a}$ and we will conclude with certainty that the eigenvalue of the quantum system is $g_a$.
+Thus, the pointer positions will be situated in $\vec x_A[t]\in S_{g_a}$ and we will conclude with certainty that the eigenvalue of the quantum system is $g_a$.
 In addition, the subsequent evolution of this trajectory can be computed from $f_{g_a}(\vec x_A,t) \psi_{g_a}(\vec x_S)$ alone.
 In other words, we do not need the entire wave function \eref{om.bmeasure3} because the particle velocity can be computed from $f_{g_a}(\vec x_A,t) \psi_{g_a}(\vec x_S)$.
-The rest of circles of \fref{om_measure}a are empty waves that do not overlap with $f_{g_a}(\vec x_A,t) \psi_{g_a}(\vec x_S)$ so that they have no effect on the velocity of the Bohmian particle.
+The rest of circles of \fref{om_measure}a are empty waves that do not overlap with $f_{g_a}(\vec x_A,t) \psi_{g_a}(\vec x_S)$ so that they have no effect on the velocity of the Bohmian particle\footnote{Let us remind that, in a realistic measuring apparatus, the number of particles of the pointer is around the Avogadro's number.
+Therefore, the wave functions $f_{g}(\vec x_A,t) \psi_{g}(\vec x_S)$ \emph{live} in a $N=10^{23}$ configuration space where the possibility of a coincidence of two empty waves is almost zero.}.
 This is the simple explanation of how the complicated orthodox collapse is interpreted within Bohmian mechanics.
-This discussion is depicted in \fref{om_measure}.
+This discussion is depicted in \fref{om_measure}

 We have mentioned before that the von Neumann measurement predicts that the probability of finding $g_a$ is $P_{g_a} = |c_{g_a}(t)|^2$.
 We can easily recover this result from our Bohmian picture.
 This probability is obtained after the repetition of the same experiment, with the same $\Phi_T(\vec x_S,\vec x_A,t)$, many times.
 The second (quantum equilibrium) postulate of Bohmian mechanics (see \sref{om.sec_many.5}) ensures that the modulus of the wave function will be reproduced by the trajectories when we repeat the same experiment many times.
 Then, the probability of finding the eigenvalue $g_a$, that is, the eigenstate $\psi_{g_a}(\vec x_S)$, is just: